voltrondata-labs/arrow-benchmarks-ci/docs/admin-tasks.md

 ```

 ### Create CONBENCH_EMAIL and CONBENCH_PASSWORD for Benchmark Machine
-- Go to https://conbench.ursa.dev/register/ and add new user
+- Go to https://conbench.ursa.dev/register/ and register new user with
+    - Name = new-machine-name
+    - User = new-machine-name@some-domain.com